dptools/dplocate/README.md

 ## Requirements
 - The Input to this module is the Output of dplocate3-aggregate.
-  The input data is saved as encrypted `daily_all.mat` files.
+  The input data is saved as encrypted `daily_all.mat.lock` files.

 - The output directory can be edited.
-The default is GENERAL directory `/phone/processed/mtl_plt` and the file is saved as `STUDY_SUBJECT-tmzn.png.`.
+The default is GENERAL directory `/phone/processed/mtl_plt` and the file is saved as `STUDY_SUBJECT-tmzn.png`.

 - This step plots the daily maps and transfers the processed data into the GENERAL folder.

+- After this step run dplocate5-markov pipeline

 ### Passphrase